Void periods aren't all bad and they certainly aren't something to be afraid of. In fact, they al...

 Eco-friendly living is no longer a thing of the future, a lot of tenants are now interested in living in eco-friendly properties, solar panels, good insulation and a water butt all help the environment and also help the tenant to save money on their bills.
 It’s important to ensure that these eco-friendly projects will be worth the initial investment, which can still be quite pricey, however, there’re many things that can be done to help to eco-footprint of your property.

-Our biggest piece of advice would be to talk to the experts.
-Here at Belvoir Sheffield our office is owned and run by property experts, there isn’t much we don’t know about making the most of your investment, and ensuring the best return on investment that you can.
-Contact us today! find our contact details here.
+Our biggest piece of advice would be to talk to the experts, your local Belvoir office is owned and run by a local property expert, there isn’t much they don’t know about making the most of your investment, and ensuring the best return on investment that you can.
+Find and contact your local Belvoir office today!